Written by Sofiya Shukhova

 Finally, one year later I found a job in a wonderful NGO in Singapore where I was treated with love, respect and almost always taken seriously.
 I consider it to be my first real work experience that gave me both: an opportunity to contribute and a chance to learn and to self-develop.
 However, being a hard-core believer in the cause, I wanted to do more and I felt that I will not be able to do so without a proper education in conservation.
 Master degree became a priority on my to-do list.

 I could not get any scholarship to cover my study, because, well, I guess I am too white for it.
-It is hard to admit, but nowadays education system has a sort of reverse racism.
+It is hard to admit, but nowadays, the education system has a sort of reverse racism.
 You are not eligible for the majority of scholarships or grants if you were born or reside in a developed country.
 And I am not trying to ask for a pity here or claim that I somehow need the same level of attention as people dying from hunger.
 I don’t.
-But I am simply saying that living in a developed country does not necessarily mean having spare 25 thousands dollars to cover one-year education fee.
+But I am simply saying that living in a developed country does not necessarily mean having a spare 25 thousand dollars to cover a one-year education fee.

-It took me two years to save enough money for the chosen Master programme.
-Saving from a small conservation-NGO salary is not obvious.
+It took me two years to save enough money for the chosen master’s programme.
+Saving from a small conservation NGO salary is not easy.
 However, with the help of my family I could afford to pay my education fee and made it through a year of full-time study.
 I feel really lucky.
 How many young people want to be trained in conservation, so that they can save the world for all of us, but they simply cannot afford it no matter what race they are?